lensesio/stream-reactor/kafka-connect-aws-s3/README-sink.md

 This option is intended for one-time upgrade usage and will be deprecated in future releases of the connector.

 On the first run of any connector then the old slow offset seek will be performed, however the index files will be written so performance will recover after the first offset seek.

+## Client Selection

+Originally the sink used the jClouds java library to communicate with S3.
+From version 4.1 onwards we have switched to using the official AWS library.
+If you still want to use the jClouds client you can configure it like this:

+    connect.s3.aws.client=jclouds